RNA-FRETools/MASH-FRET/docs/simulation/workflow.md

 ## Export trajectories and video to files

 Simulated data and simulation parameters can be exported to various file formats.
-Intensities can be converted into photon counts or electron counts before writing in files.
+Intensities can be converted into photon counts or image counts before writing in files.
 When exporting the SMV, video frames are successively written in files until the video length is reached.

 To export data to files: